shashankdkte/dev-drop/sakura-v2/user_guide/Workspace_Admin.md

 ![WSO Console – list of workspaces where you are an owner](screenshots/02_wso_console.png)

+*Screen: WSO Console showing the list of workspaces where you are an owner.*

 **Why it matters:** All following steps apply to the workspace you select.
 The console is the single place to manage apps, reports, audiences, and security.

 ---